abilandz/PH8124/Lecture_4/Lecture_4.md

 sleep 2h  # pause the code execution for 2 hours
 ```

 This command can be used in some simple-minded cases to avoid a conflict among concurrently running processes.
-Another use case is to determine the periodicity of infinite loops.
+Another use case is to define the periodicity of infinite loops.

-**Example 3:** Infinite loops with the specified periodicity.
+**Example 3:** Infinite loops with the defined periodicity.

 The following loop will keep running forever, with the periodicity of once per hour: